This article first appeared on the Writing.ie website in September 2015.

 The Backstory of a Book.

 It’s been a year since my debut collection of short stories Greetings, Hero was launched to the world.
 My tales of drifters and deviants incapable of accepting any “central source of validation” were a long time in the making.
 The oldest was written in the Staatsbibliothek on Unter den Linden in Berlin, during a bitterly cold winter.
-Some others were written in Poznan, one in Prague, and several in Dublin.
+Some were written in Poznan, one in Prague, and several in Dublin.
 They were written slowly, left to mature, inspected, pruned with a buzzsaw to meet submission wordcounts, rejected, reconstructed, lost in virtual space, found again, re-edited.
 Subjected to the above cycle a few times, and perhaps somewhere along the line accepted by a magazine in Ireland, the USA or the UK.

 The route of any book to reach the world is a tale of persistence and serendipity.
 I’d been writing for a long time.
 Three and half novels are buried deep in zip files on my hard drive.
 The first one was written using WordStar on a DOS machine, an old hand-me-down.